ucsb-cs56/w20/_lab/lab04.md

 ### Updating javadoc

-If you are working along, right before you do the final submission, do a "git commit", "git push" and then run "ant javadoc".
+If you are working along, right before you do the final submission, do a "git commit", "git push" and then run "mvn javadoc:javadoc".

 Then do the steps to publish the updated javadoc to your public repo.